Stebin-17/FIRE-DETECTOR-USING-YOLOv5-AURDINO/README.md

 # Yolov5 for Fire Detection

 Fire detection task aims to identify fire or flame in a video and put a bounding box around it.
-This repo includes a demo on how to build a fire detection detector using YOLOv5 and AURDINO UNO..
+This repo includes a demo on how to build a fire detection detector using YOLOv5 and AURDINO UNO.

 ### Hardwares Required
  - Aurdino IDE